torusJKL/iu-wissdoc-template/README.md

 # LaTeX template for academic papers at IU International University

-This repository contains a LaTeX template for academic papers at [IU International University](https://www.iu.de/).
+This repository contains a LaTeX org-mode template for academic papers at [IU International University](https://www.iu.de/).
 The template is tailored to the requirements of IU International University and takes into account all formalities known to me that apply to the submission of academic papers at IU International University.

 ## Disclaimer